helium/HIP/hip-xxxx-Securing-IOT-Governance-Through-Staking-rewards.md

 None at this time

 ## Deployment Impact
+Total daily IOT emissions will increase by the amount of rewards emitted to veIOT holders.

 ### Existing veIOT Stakers
 Current veIOT stakers will start to recieve rewards for their lockups, and can decay/unlock their positions as normal.